GomuOP/IITBHU-CabSharing/README.md

-# CabShare-IITH
+# CabShare-IITBHU

-CabShare-IITH is a web application developed using Next.js and Chakra UI for the frontend, and Firebase for the backend.
+CabShare-IITBHU is a web application developed using Next.js and Chakra UI for the frontend, and Firebase for the backend.
 It provides a platform for members of IIT Hyderabad to share cab rides, helping them find fellow passengers and reduce commuting costs.

 ## Technologies Used